marshular/postal_maker/README.md

 4. Place your new ``postals.json`` in your ``nearest-postal`` resource
 5. Change the name of the json in the fxmanifest if needed
 6. Your postals are ready for use

+## Disclaimer

+This script is a dev tool, not just a regular resource.